cglosner/SIMD_Matrix/README.md

 -march=knl
 ```

-Below is the compiler line I used:
+Below is the compiler line that was used:

 ```
 g++ simd_mul.cpp -g -Wpsabi -march=knl -o test.out
 ```

 There is code to perform the 100000x100000 matrix operations, but
-it took too long and required too much memory for me to run it
+it took too long and required too much memory to run it
-on my computer.
+on the hardware availiable.

 ## Code Structure

-In the main function I create a loop that three times to test
+In the main function, the code is lopped over three times to test
 non optimized and SIMD optimized code with 1000x1000, 10000x10000,
 and 100000x100000 sized matrices to get performance information.
+Currently, the 100000x100000 loop is skipped because it requires
+too many resources to run.

 The non-optimized matrix multiplication is done by looping over
 the rows and columns to get the correct output.
 It has a runtime